Yasmani Grandal Player Props: White Sox vs. Astros

-The Chicago White Sox and Yasmani Grandal, who went 1-for-4 with a home run and an RBI last time in action, battle Cristian Javier and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.
+After going 1-for-4 in his last game, Yasmani Grandal and the Chicago White Sox face the Houston Astros (who will hand the ball to Jose Urquidy) at 2:10 PM ET on Saturday.

-In his previous game, he notched a home run while going 1-for-4 against the Astros.
+In his last game he had a one-hit showing (1-for-4) against the Astros.

 Yasmani Grandal Game Info & Props vs. the Astros